digiltd/oh-rtd-test/Global Cache IR Binding.md

-Documentation for GC100 IR binding
+Documentation for Global Cache IR binding

 ## Introduction
 This page describes the GC100 IR binding, which allows openhab items to send commands to the corresponding IR devices from one or more instances of GC100.